 Arguments for macro peripheral are:

 - kij or ki_j: Input rate from the compartment of label i.
 It also defines a label j for the peripheral compartment.
 Here, both labels i and j must be integers.
+If i and/or j are larger than 9, the syntax with the underscore is necessary.
 Mandatory.

 - kji or kj_i: Output rate to the compartment of label i.
 It also defines a label j for the peripheral compartment.
 Here, both labels i and j must be integers.
+If i and/or j are larger than 9, the syntax with the underscore is necessary.
 Mandatory.

 - amount: Name of variable defined as the amount within the compartment.
 Its dynamics are defined by dose absorptions, eliminations, and the transfer rates with other compartments.
 These dynamics can extend an ODE system that defines a component with this name.